Sid30502/Sid30502/README.md

 😇 I am Siddharth Mallah✋,

-A tech-enthusiast and an developer💻.
+A tech-enthusiast and an Developer💻.

 I am an inquisitive and energetic computer science student full of useful leadership skills and a strong foundation in mathematics, programming and logic.